jdaif/slate/source/index.html.md

 Miu Contracts generates an access token when provided with Miu insight’s user_name and password.
 If you need to reset your password, please access the following link: [MIU Insight](https://www.miuinsights.com/login?returnUrl=contracts).

-MIU Contracts expects for the API token to be included in all API requests to the server in a header that looks like the following:
+MIU Contracts expects an API token to be included in with every API requests to the server in a header that looks like the following:

 `Authorization:WiHwMQeD580lL0bjTmr76maLe2EDJxDtaIn4TQgp `